RetroChristianity: Reclaiming the Forgotten Faith

 “We live in an age when looking like Buddy Holly, practicing the ‘domestic arts,’ and being a throwback artisan is en vogue.
 To be current in the present is to be conversant with the past.
 This trend has influenced evangelical churches in numerous ways.
 Michael Svigel’s fun and rich book helps us rediscover our vibrant Christian heritage even as he steers us clear of many common evangelical pitfalls.
 Full of expertly explained church history, cultural connections, and more clever phrasing than there were hairs in Athanasius’s beard, RetroChristianity is an excellent guide for those who justly wish to allow the story and theology of God’s historic church to breathe fresh life into modern faith.”

-Owen Strachan, Assistant Professor of Christian Theology and Director of the Center on Gospel & Culture, Midwestern Baptist Theological Seminary; President, The Council on Biblical Manhood and Womanhood
+Owen Strachan, Associate Professor of Christian Theology and Director of the Center on Gospel & Culture, Midwestern Baptist Theological Seminary; President, The Council on Biblical Manhood and Womanhood

 “I absorb Michael Svigel’s work only to slow down and ask brutal questions about the ministry to which I apply myself—whether or not we are the faithful expression of a rich ecclesial history, or just one more autonomous assembly aroused by size and success and hungrily searching for the comfortable pathway.
 His is an unsettling read, but timely and, frankly, necessary.”